dbsystel/TUPW/README.md

     someStartupCmd --userid=$(java -jar tupw.jar decrypt d:\keyfile.bin userid ${oc-userid-secret})

+This is especially useful as environment variables show up in logs and memory dumps.
+If the secret is stored unencrypted it can be read in clear by anyone who has access to the logs and the memory dumps.
+Also, everbody who has some kind of access to a pod can echo the environment variable or cat the file.
+TUPW helps here in that the secret is nowhere stored in clear text format.

 The encrypted data is stored as four parts separated by '$' characters:

 1. The format code: